 Deciduous, Shrubs, Trees

-To 30–40 ft. tall, with 20–35-ft. spread.
-Clusters of 1/2–1/4-in. white bells in spring as leaves emerge.
-Oval, finely toothed, 2–5-in.- long leaves.
+Grows to 30–40 ft. tall, with a 20–35-ft. spread.
+Clusters of 1/2–1/4-in. white bells appear in spring as leaves emerge.
+Oval, finely toothed, 2–5-in.-long leaves.
 Fruit has four wings.
-Train plant to single trunk when young or it will grow as large shrub.
+Train the plant to a single trunk when young or it will grow as a large shrub.

-‘Wedding Bells’, to about 15 ft. tall and wide, has larger flowers.
+‘Wedding Bells’, which grows to about 15 ft. tall and wide, has larger flowers.

 Deciduous.
 This grass forms an upright, arching clump 1 1/2–2 1/2 ft. tall and 2 ft. wide.
 In la...

 Vigorous plant to 2 1/2 ft. tall, covered in a haze of flowers up to 3 ft. wide in summer.
 The calyx i...

 Native to the Eastern United States.
 Fast growth to 60–80 ft., eventually spreading to 40 ft. wi...